najs-framework/najs-eloquent/README.md

 [![npm license](https://img.shields.io/npm/l/najs-eloquent.svg?style=flat-square)](http://badge.fury.io/js/najs-eloquent)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+> ORM written in Typescript, inspired by Laravel Eloquent, supports Mongodb/Mongoose.

 If you are Laravel Eloquent lover and want to use it in `Node JS` you will love `Najs Eloquent`. `Najs Eloquent` is Laravel Eloquent, written in `Typescript` (with some helpers you can use it in Javascript for sure).

-Current version - `0.2.9` - is targeted to Mongodb only (using ORM Mongoose as a backer).
+Current version - `0.2.13` - is targeted to Mongodb only (using ORM Mongoose as a backer).
 Because MongoDB is not RDB some features of Laravel Eloquent are removed such as relationship or scope.
 In the way to `1.0.0`, the `Najs Eloquent` will support full Eloquent's features with difference kinds of DB like `MySql`, `PostgreSQL` or `SqlLite` (use `knex` as a query builder).

-You can take a look on fully setup example in [najs-eloquent-example](https://github.com/najs-framework/najs-eloquent-example) repository or try it in [Playground](http://35.196.114.98/ide.html).
+You can take a look on fully setup example in [najs-eloquent-example](https://github.com/najs-framework/najs-eloquent-example) repository.

 # Installation